yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/plugins/utils.md

 ### `PIPED` {#Command.PIPED}

-An enum value to indicate the standard I/O should be piped to Yazi.
+A `Stdio` indicating that a new pipe should be arranged to connect the parent and child processes.

 |      |         |
 | ---- | ------- |